Apache Maven: Syntax

-This POM only defines a unique identifier for the project (coordinates) and its dependency on the JUnit framework.
+This POM defines a unique identifier for the project (coordinates) and a single dependency on the JUnit library.
 However, that is already enough for building the project and running the unit tests associated with the project.
 Maven accomplishes this by embracing the idea of Convention over Configuration, that is, Maven provides default values for the project's configuration.

 The directory structure of a normal idiomatic Maven project has the following directory entries:

 The command mvn package will compile all the Java files, run any tests, and package the deliverable code and resources into target/my-app-1.0.jar (assuming the artifactId is my-app and the version is 1.0.)

 Using Maven, the user provides only configuration for the project, while the configurable plug-ins do the actual work of compiling the project, cleaning target directories, running unit tests, generating API documentation and so on.
 In general, users should not have to write plugins themselves.
 Contrast this with Ant and make, in which one writes imperative procedures for doing the aforementioned tasks.